gbowne1/gbowne1/README.md

 I am running MX Linux on bare metal as well as on a VM using ESXi.
 I actively use 9 other VM's including CentOS, EndeavourOS, Fedora, Debian, Manjaro, Mint, Ubuntu and Arch, although I am no huge fan of Arch.
 I also have a FreeBSD VM.
 My favorite distro base is Debian.

 My base editor is Visual Studio Code.
 My alternate is Sublime.
-Yes, I have others installed and have used others.
+Yes, I have others installed and have used others especially Visual Studio 2019.

 - 🔭 I’m currently working on:
   - RadioLogger, A SWL and Radio Hobby related contact logging app in PostgreSQL, Express, REACT, NodeJS.